[Q,R]=0 and Kostant partition functions: Introduction

+One can arrive at the same setup starting at the other end: let $(M,\Omega)$ be a symplectic manifold endowed with a line bundle $\CL$, whose curvature is $-i\Omega$.
+Such an object is called a prequantizable symplectic manifold endowed with a Kostant line bundle \cite{kos}.
+In this case, one can choose a unique (up to homotopy) almost complex structure $J$ such that the quadratic form $V\mapsto\Omega_q(V,JV)$ is positive definite at each point $q\in M$, and thus one arrives at the situation described in Definition \ref{defpositive}.
+In addition, if such a Kostant line bundle $\CL$ is endowed with a $G$-action and a $G$-invariant connection, then the virtual representation space $Q(M,\CL)$ does not depend on the choice of such a (positive) $G$-invariant almost complex structure $J$.

-Now we are ready to formulate the polynomiality statement for which we give a new proof.
-As we explain below, this is a corollary of results of \cite{mei-sja}. \begin{theorem} Let $(M,J)$ be a compact, connected almost complex manifold, endowed with the action of a connected compact Lie group $G$, and let $\CL$ be a positive $G$-equivariant line bundle on $M$.
+Now we are ready to formulate the statement for which we give a new proof in this article.
+(As we explain below, this theorem may be obtained as a corollary of results of \cite{mei-sja}.) \begin{theorem} Let $(M,J)$ be a compact, connected, almost complex manifold endowed with the action of a connected compact Lie group $G$, and let $\CL$ be a positive $G$-equivariant line bundle on $M$.
+Assume that the set of fixed points under the action of the maximal torus $T$ of $G$ on $M$ is finite.
 Then \begin{itemize} \item the integer function is quasi-polynomial for $k\geq 1$, and \item this quasi-polynomial is identically zero if $0\notin \mu_G(M)$. \end{itemize} \end{theorem}

-Let us further comment on the relation between this theorem and the original Guillemin-Sternberg conjecture \cite{Gui-ste}.
-One may also consult \cite{sja} and \cite{ver01} for more details and references.
+\begin{remark} Note that the condition of the finiteness of the $T$-fixed point set is not necessary.
+We chose to impose this condition solely to simplify the discussion.
+To prove the theorem in the case of non-isolated fixed points, one needs to use the equivariant index formula of Atiyah-Segal-Singer \cite{Atiyah-Segal68}, instead of the Atiyah-Bott fixed point formula \cite{ati-bot2}. \end{remark}